 Unlocking deep Relaxation with Myo-Yin Yoga

 A while ago I took a Myo-Yin Workshop in Berlin, using tennis balls to release tension from certain areas of the body before sinking into deeply restful Yin poses.
 This combination felt so amazing- I was hooked and had to explore this further.
-After a thorough myofascial release training and the exploration of different MFR techniques I gained a good understanding of the fairly young research behind it.
+After a thorough myofascial release training and the exploration of different MFR techniques I love to use these tools for myself and in my Yin Yoga classes.

-This mindful approach beautifully works the myofascial system (myo= muscles + fascia = connective tissue) and can be felt as instant release - if you haven’t tried it yet, practice with me in a short video below.
+This mindful approach beautifully works the myofascial system (myo= muscles + fascia = connective tissue) and can be felt as instant release.
 But now let’s talk about MFR and why it beautifully complements Yin Yoga!

 Understanding myofascial release